APOORVES/eshop/README.md

 kubectl create -f ./kubernetes/mongodb/mongo.yaml kubectl create -f ./kubernetes/mS/product.yaml

-#use this command to test your services from a rest client like postman:
+#use this command to get url to test your services from a rest client like postman:

 minikube service eshop-product-ms-external --url